bhartiy/learnsellacious/pages/04.premiumlicenses/03.upgrade-to-premium/docs.md

 **Step 4:** Paste your site-id in to the site-id field and save.
 ![](Screen%20Shot%202020-05-12%20at%209.49.38%20AM.png)

 **Step 5:** The license is upgraded from free to premium.
-Go to your sellacious backednd and reload your page and click on the license information, it will your upgraded license details.
+Go to your sellacious backednd and reload your page and click on the license information, it will show your upgraded license details.

 ## **2. From sellacious backend:**